-The first measurements of the cross sections for neutral and charged current deep inelastic scattering in e^+p collisions with longitudinally polarised positron beams are presented.
-The total cross section for e^+p charged current deep inelastic scattering is presented at positive and negative values of positron beam longitudinal polarisation.
-In addition, single differential cross sections are presented for charged and neutral current deep inelastic scattering in the kinematic region $Q^2 > 200 \,\text{GeV}^2$.
-The measurements are based on data of integrated luminosity $30.5 \,\text{pb}^{-1}$ collected with the ZEUS detector in 2003 and 2004 at a centre-of-mass energy of 318 GeV.
+Measurements of the cross sections for neutral and charged current deep inelastic scattering in e^-p collisions with longitudinally polarised electron beams are presented.
+The total cross section for e^-p charged current deep inelastic scattering is presented at positive and negative values of electron beam longitudinal polarisation.
+In addition, single differential cross sections are presented for charged and neutral current deep inelastic scattering in the kinematic region $Q^2 > 200 \text{ GeV}^2$.
+The measurements are based on data samples of integrated luminosities of 41.7 pb-1 and 53.5 pb-1 for charged and neutral current, respectively, collected with the ZEUS detector at HERA in 2004 and 2005 at a centre-ofmass energy of 318 GeV.
 The measured cross sections are compared with the predictions of the Standard Model.